voxpupuli/puppet-epel/README.md

   * epel-testing-source

 # Proxy
-If you have an http proxy required to access the internet, you can use the
+If you have an http proxy required to access the internet, you can use either a class parameter in the _epel_ class, or edit the $proxy variable in the params.pp file.
+By default no proxy is assumed.
-$proxy variable in the params.pp file.
-If it is set to a value other than 'absent' a proxy will be setup with each repository.
-Note that otherwise each of the repos will fall back to settings in the /etc/yum.conf file.

 # Why?
 I am a big fan of EPEL.
 I actually was one of the people who helped get it